All About Music Directors

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Coordination: Adjusting actions in relation to others’ actions.

 - Band Director

-In 2016, there was an estimated number of 74,800 jobs in the United States for Music Director.
+There were about 74,800 jobs for Music Director in 2016 (in the United States).
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 4,300 new jobs for Music Director by 2026.
-There will be an estimated 7,700 positions for Music Director per year.
+The BLS estimates 7,700 yearly job openings in this field.